b3p3k0/coords/README.md

 # coords

-A simple command-line tool to fetch GPS coordinates from gpsd and display them in multiple formats.
+A simple Linux command-line tool to fetch GPS coordinates from gpsd and display them in multiple formats.

 ## Features